restatedev/examples/typescript/templates/lambda/README.md

 This template includes a GitHub Actions workflow setup for automated deployment.

-Before setting up the repository, create the AWS Lambda from the AWS console: https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html.
+Before setting up the repository, **create the AWS Lambda from the AWS console**: https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html.
+Then, you'll need two AWS roles to setup:

-This will make sure all the roles to execute the function are set up.
+* The role to **invoke**, to configure in the Github actions secrets as `AWS_INVOKE_ROLE_TO_ASSUME`
+* The role to **deploy**, to configure in the Github actions secrets as `AWS_DEPLOY_ROLE_TO_ASSUME`

+First, obtain the role to invoke the Lambda.
+To do so, visit the Restate Dashboard at [Developers > Security > AWS Lambda](https://cloud.restate.dev/to/developers/integration#lambda).
+When configured, set it up in the Github actions secrets as `AWS_INVOKE_ROLE_TO_ASSUME`.

 To set up the repository, you need to configure your [AWS account for the Github OIDC provider](https://github.com/aws-actions/configure-aws-credentials/tree/main?tab=readme-ov-file#configuring-iam-to-trust-github).